What is Usenet? Discover the Original Global Discussion Network

 Usenet isn’t crawled by...

 Usenet isn’t crawled by search engines the way Web pages are, so you can’t use Google or Bing to find what you want.
-Instead, you need to use a search engine built for Usenet called an “Indexer.”
+Instead, you need to use a search engine built specifically for Usenet.
 There are several available online, but the better ones often require an additional fee.

 Newshosting Has It All